LambdaLabsML/mlcommon-lambda-v4.1/README.md

 7ac6b15b8518   registry:2.8   "/entrypoint.sh /etc…"   5 days ago   Up 3 hours             deepops-registry
 ```

-### Build docker image
+### Build Customized Docker Image
-The first step is to build the docker image for each model.
+We benchmark each model using its own customized docker image.
 Here is the example of building the docker image for [BERT](./Lambda/benchmarks/bert/implementations/pytorch/Dockerfile) and push it to the local registry:
 ```
 # Recommend using a worker node for faster built
 export HEADNODE_HOSTNAME=ml-64-head-001